rose84/nava-solutions/content/products/download-nava-siem.md

 +++
-title = "Download Nava Siem Trail" heroText = "Fill out the form below and you will receive an email reply with your free trail." heroBg = "hero-migration.jpg" draft = false showthedate = false
+  title = "Download Nava SIEM Agent" heroText = "Thanks for your interest in Nava SIEM Agent, Linkgard’s solution for your log management, compliance, and cloud security problems.
+Please provide your contact information below so that we may inform you of important product updates.
+Your download link will be emailed to you after you fill out the form." heroBg = "hero-migration.jpg" draft = false showthedate = false
 +++

 {{% container tag="section" class="content-block" %}}